Will there be a Lovecraft Country season 2?

 Lovecraft Country season 2 cast

-We’d expect the main stars of season one to return in the event of a second season – barring any dramatic deaths in the final episode.

-So we’d hope to see the likes of Jurnee Smollett (Leti Lewis), Jonathan Majors (Atticus ‘Tic’ Freeman), Aunjanue Ellis (Hippolyta Freeman) and Wunmi Mosaku (Ruby Baptiste) all return for more – and this being Lovecraft Country, there’s even a chance that the late Uncle George (Courtney B. Vance) could reappear.
+We’d hope to see the likes of Jurnee Smollett (Leti Lewis), Aunjanue Ellis (Hippolyta Freeman), Michael K Williams (Montrose Freeman) and Jada Harris (Dee Freeman) all return for more – and this being Lovecraft Country, there’s even a chance that the late Tic Freeman (Jonathan Majors), Wunmi Mosaku (Ruby Baptiste) and Uncle George (Courtney B. Vance) could reappear.

 Of course there could be some new stars added to the cast as well – but given a second season hasn’t even been commissioned yet, we’re a while away from any official casting news just yet.